ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     `EdmUploadAgent.exe /GetDataStore`

     You'll see a list of data stores and when they were last updated.
-Example:
+Here's an example:

     ![Example of GetDataStore cmdlet and results](media/EDM-GetDataStore-example.png)